 In order to use a gateway, you have to check it in this list (by tapping on the corresponding bullet to its left).
 By tapping on the name/number in the list you can access some more information about the gateway, like the carrier and country, as well as a short description written by its owner and a URL for extra details.

-Sending SMS may cost you money.
+Sending SMS may incur additional costs.
 The price for sending an SMS may vary based on the carrier to which the SMS is being sent.
 Please check with your mobile carrier for the relevant fees for sending SMS to the countries/carriers of the gateways.